Updated: Oct 5

 First, don't freak out.
 I'm here to help.
-As a family doctor in practice for over 10 years I've had countless patients come to me with information from Dr. Google in hand.
-Contrary to how some might feel, I'm not totally against my patients googling symptoms.
+As a family doctor in practice for over 15 years, I've had countless patients come to me with information from Dr. Google in hand.
+Contrary to how others might feel, I'm not totally against my patient's googling symptoms.
 I actually like it when my patients take an active role in their health, but I have a couple of major cautions about doing this: 1) the health information you read may not apply to your particular situation and may not be relevant (thus freaking out is unnecessary) and 2) not all health information online is reliable.

 Here are 7 of my favorite health websites that provide reliable, evidence-based information.